 Transfiguration – Gigi Gryce

-Like many Gigi Gryce compositions Transfiguration has a tuneful, spirited melody.
+Like many Gigi Gryce compositions Transfiguration has a tuneful, spirited melody, based on the changes to Gone With The Wind.
 Gigi's alto sax solo transcription is also available.

 All selected items will be available for download after purchase.